 The UT System and UT Arlington are currently working cooperatively with higher education authorities in all states and other U.S. jurisdictions to ensure compliance with any other state and federal authorization requirements that govern the offering of online courses in those states, including complaint processes.
 The UT System and UT Arlington will continue to monitor developments in the jurisdictions in which it enrolls students, and, if authorization or licensure is or becomes necessary, it will obtain approvals.

 These are the U.S. states and territories in which UT Arlington has written approval to offer online degree programs or has been granted an exemption, or in which the approval is in process.

-Approved: Alaska, Arizona, Arkansas, California, Colorado, Delaware, Florida, Georgia, Hawaii, Idaho, Illinois, Indiana, Iowa, Louisiana, Maine, Michigan, Minnesota, Mississippi, Montana, Nebraska, Nevada, New Hampshire, New Mexico, New York, North Dakota, Ohio, Oklahoma, Oregon, Pennsylvania, Rhode Island, South Carolina, South Dakota, Tennessee, Vermont, Virginia, Washington, West Virginia, Wisconsin, Wyoming
+Approved: Alaska, Arizona, Arkansas, California, Colorado, Delaware, Florida, Georgia, Hawaii, Idaho, Illinois, Indiana, Iowa, Maine, Michigan, Minnesota, Mississippi, Montana, Nebraska, Nevada, New Hampshire, New Jersey, New Mexico, New York, North Dakota, Ohio, Oklahoma, Oregon, Pennsylvania, Rhode Island, South Carolina, South Dakota, Tennessee, Vermont, Virginia, Washington, West Virginia, Wisconsin, Wyoming

-In Process: Alabama, Connecticut, Kansas, Kentucky, Maryland, Massachusetts, Missouri, New Jersey, North Carolina, Utah, Washington, D.C., American Samoa, Guam, Northern Mariana Islands, Puerto Rico, Virgin Islands
+In Process: Alabama, Connecticut, Kansas, Kentucky, Louisiana, Maryland, Massachusetts, Missouri, North Carolina, Utah, Washington, D.C., American Samoa, Guam, Northern Mariana Islands, Puerto Rico, Virgin Islands